dataset-ninja/od-weapon-detection-sohas-detection/ABSTRACT.md

-Authors introduce **OD-WeaponDetection: Knife Detection** dataset, a collection of 2078 images designed for object detection, specifically focused on the presence of at least one *knife*.
-These images were sourced from the internet, including frames extracted from YouTube videos and surveillance footage.
-The dataset encompasses a wide variety of cold steel weapons, differing in types, shapes, colors, sizes, and materials.
-It accounts for knives positioned at various distances from the camera, some partially occluded by hands, and objects that mimic the handling of knives.
-The dataset offers a diverse range of indoor and outdoor scenarios, and additional details about this image dataset and experiment results can be found in the related publication.
-The OD-WeaponDetection: Knife Detection dataset is a part of **Weapon Detection Open Data**.
+Authors introduce **OD-WeaponDetection: Sohos Detection** dataset, featuring a corpus of 5859 images meticulously labeled with 6446 objects spanning six distinct classes, which include *knives*, *pistols*, *smartphones*, as well as *wallet*, *banknote*, and *credit_card* categories.
+This dataset is strategically divided into two key segments: a *train* split comprising 5002 images and a *test* split with 857 images.
+Just as in the example dataset, the authors present this resource as a pivotal contribution to the field of object detection, particularly focusing on weapons and objects of interest within images.
+The dataset's rich content is sourced from a myriad of internet-based sources, including frames extracted from YouTube videos and surveillance footage, ensuring it encapsulates real-world challenges.
+It boasts the inclusion of various knives, mirroring the diverse types, shapes, colors, sizes, and materials that such weapons can embody.
+Additionally, the dataset addresses complex scenarios where knives are partially obscured by hands and objects simulating their handling, enhancing its practicality.
+With a diverse array of indoor and outdoor settings, the dataset equips researchers, security professionals, and developers with a versatile resource for advancing object detection models.
+Detailed information and experimental results are available in a related publication, making the OD-WeaponDetection: Sohos Detection dataset an essential component of the broader Weapon Detection Open Data initiative.

 ## More about Weapon Detection Open Data